guil95/ApiResponse/README.md

 # ApiResponse

-Use for responses from your API
+Use for responses from your API, pass array and status code, get data encoding, header content type and http status code

 # How to install